1945 Nebraska Cornhuskers football team: Missouri

-Again facing a highly favored Missouri squad in Columbia, the Cornhuskers did their best to make a statement by holding the powerful Tigers to just nineteen points, with the final touchdown squeaking in with less than a minute to play.
-Any moral victory attained with their effort on this day was still overshadowed by the continuation of the record opening stretch of losses, now five in a row, which also tied the record for most ever losses in row set just four years before.
+Again facing a highly favored Missouri squad in Columbia, the Cornhuskers held the powerful Tigers to just nineteen points, with the final touchdown squeaking in with less than a minute to play.
+This was a continuation of the record opening stretch of losses, now five in a row, which also tied the record for most ever losses in row set just four years before.
 The Tigers improved to 12–24–3 against the Cornhuskers all time.